pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 ## Modify and save a CART cartridge type ROM image file

-As an useful feature, ARIFE allows you to modify ROM image file (_'.a52'_, _'.rom'_, _'.bin'_ extensions) into a known-type "CART ROM file" which extension is _'.car'_.
+As an useful feature, ARIFE Tool allows you to modify ROM image file (_'.a52'_, _'.rom'_, _'.bin'_ extensions) into a known-type "CART ROM file" which extension is _'.car'_.

 "CART ROM files" are automatically identified and properly loaded in A800 or Altirra emulators, and in retroarch emulationstation (recalbox, retrobat...)